Runtime for Hermes

 Hermes is designed to run on your own infrastructure.
 Install it, configure your model, and run it from the terminal.
 That self-hosted model is fast and self-contained.

-The gap emerges when you need the same agent to run in a team context, in CI, or on a schedule.
+The gap emerges when you need the same agent to run in a team context or from an API request.
 Config files need to exist somewhere persistent.
 Secrets need proper projection instead of sitting in plaintext dotfiles.
 The Python environment and installed packages need to survive between runs so you are not reinstalling dependencies every time.

 FAQ